 If your job involves wrangling requests for information or services, your process probably involves back-and-forth communication before you can get to work.

-With a request workflow, you can attach intake forms to a channel and standardize how teammates ask for help or share feedback.
-No more follow-ups like, “Is there budget for this?” or “Do you have a creative brief?”
-If it’s in the form, your peers will know what’s required to move a request forward.
+With a request workflow, you can attach intake forms to a channel and standardise how teammates ask for help or share feedback.
+No more follow-ups like, “Is there budget for this?” or “Do you have a creative brief?” – if it’s in the form, your peers will know what’s required to move a request forward.

 Completed forms can automatically post in a channel, where a quick emoji 👀 lets the team know who’s looking at the submission, and any further conversation is coordinated in a tidy thread.

 Pro tip: add an onboarding workflow to the channel too, so your teammates know there’s an intake form to request help!

 3. Give and receive updates at your own pace